What to Pack for Lofoten in Winter (+ FREE Checklist)

 Your wool garments will keep you dry and comfortable by pulling moisture away from your skin and allowing the moisture to evaporate quickly.

 We recommend you bring a complete set of woolen underwear (long shirt and long trousers) no matter the time of year you visit Lofoten.
 During the winter, we recommend you to bring two sets of woolen underwear.
-This layer can also double as pajamas, especially if you plan a visit to an Ice hotel
+This layer can also double as pajamas, especially if you plan a visit to an Ice hotel.

 (Note that there is no Ice hotel located in Lofoten, there is one in Kiruna, Sweden, and Tamok close to Tromsø.)